 4. Red Light District

-This neighborhood of Amsterdam definitely isn’t everybody’s favorite, but it is one of the most popular attractions that is visited by almost every tourist.
-Since prostitution in the Netherlands is legal, in the Red Light District or De Wallen you’ll find prostitutes offering their services, from behind a window as well as many sex shops and sex shows.
+This neighborhood isn’t everybody’s cup of tea, but it is one of the most popular attractions that is visited by most tourists.
 The atmosphere on the street is completely different during the day and during the night, but it is safe for tourists at any time (just watch out for pickpockets).
 In this area you’ll also find unusual museums like the Museum of Prostitution where you can learn about the legalization of prostitution and the lives of prostitutes.

 It’s important to know that taking photos in the Red Light District is strictly forbidden and you mustn’t take photos of women in the windows.